joeisak/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Create a Windows 10 Virtual Machine (VM) in Microsoft Azure with 2-4 Virtual CPUs (allow Azure to create a new Virtual Network while creating VM)
+- Creation of a Windows 10 Virtual Machine (VM) in Microsoft Azure with 2-4 Virtual CPUs (allow Azure to create a new Virtual Network while creating VM)
-- Access the VM through Remote Desktop
+- Remote Desktop application in order to access the VM
 - Install / Enable IIS in the Windows 10 VM
 - Download Web Platform Installer (link provided to me from Course Careers)
-- Item 3
-- Item 4
-- Item 5
+- Open Web Platform Installer, Add MySQL 5.5 and add all simple versions of x86 PHP up until version 7.3
+- Install osticket v1.15.8
+- Copy the UPLOAD folder and paste it into C - inetpub - wwwroot, then restart Internet Information Services Manager.
+IIS Manager can be found in the start menu.
+- Go to C - inetpub - wwwroot - osTicket - include and rename ost-sampleconfig.php to ost-config.php
+- Open osTicket in your web browser and begin the basic installation process
+- Download and Install HeidiSQL, Create a new session, root/Password1, Connect to the session, Create a database called “osTicket”
+- Finish the installation process and CONGRATS! osTicket should be installed
+- Next is a bit of clean up.
+Delete: C:\inetpub\wwwroot\osTicket\setup, Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php
+- Login to the osTicket Admin Panel

 <h2>Installation Steps</h2>